Pianist Menahem Pressler

 though that you keep striving for one?

 of course.
 First of all you strive for your best.
-That doesn’t make it
+That doesn’t

-performance can reach out and transmit the unique message that the composer
+a performance can reach out and transmit the unique message that the composer

 has given us, so that the work is still alive today as if it was written

 yesterday, and you are able to transmit that message with inspiration, that

 would be a perfect performance.
 When you speak of a note-perfect performance,

 had a meaning.